Offenses in Michigan are Either General Intent or Specific Intent Crimes

 Michigan Seriously Needs To Reform its Criminal Laws

 Criminal Intent can be specific or general.
-This means that some criminal offenses require that you specifically intend a particular result, and others require a general intent to commit a crime or knowing criminal act.
+Specific criminal intent means that you specifically intend a particular result from committing the crime.
+In a general intent crime, all the law requires is that the person intended to do the act that caused the harm, not necessarily that they wanted to cause a specific outcome.
 The issue in Michigan is that some local communities have different criminal statutes, which can drastically differ from community to community.
 It is unreasonable and unfair to the public to have the same crime in two different cities or municipalities that require dissimilar evidence and proof.

 An Extreme Example to Illustrate

 For example, littering in Ann Arbor, Michigan, is a misdemeanor.
 So, if you go to a Michigan football game, drop a plastic cup, and do not pick it up, you can be charged with a misdemeanor.
-The problem is that many people come to football games from out of town and do not realize they are facing misdemeanor charges if they litter.
+The problem is that many people come to football games from out of town and do not realize they face misdemeanor charges if they litter.
 Littering is an example of a general intent crime, not a specific intent offense.
+These are crimes where all the law requires is that the person intended to do the act that caused the harm, not necessarily that they wanted to cause a specific outcome.
+The simple act of littering is enough.
 Misdemeanors are part of a criminal record and can hurt job prospects, graduate school admission, or loan applications, to name a few.
 It seems silly, doesn’t it?
 There is a need for uniformity of punishments for criminal offenses in Michigan.
 Reform is not only necessary, it should be required.
 The best defense to any criminal charge is a reputable defense lawyer with a reputation for providing the highest caliber representation.
 A defense attorney can consult with you if you are accused of committing a crime.
 Knowing whether the offense requires general or specific criminal intent can help you evaluate your options and defense.

 Attorney - Michigan - Awards